-Please join us in the Milford Brook Media Center for a meeting to discuss our IPM plan on September 20, 2018 at 7:30 PM.
+Please join us for a meeting to discuss our IPM plan September 17, 2020 at 7:30 PM via virtual meeting link.

 All schools in New Jersey are required to have an Integrated Pest Management Coordinator (IPM Coordinator) to oversee all activities related to IPM and pesticide use at the school.